Tormen/my-plex/test-playground/README.md

    - Problem: Violated principle that `get_library_stats()` should return TRUTH
    - User feedback: "get_library_stats() should NEVER change values but display the TRUTH from the library"

-4. **Final correct fix (Commit 781c047)**:
+4. **Correct fix (Commit 781c047)**: Use `datetime.now() + timedelta(seconds=30)`
    - Reverted `get_library_stats()` to return actual Plex values (no modifications)
    - Changed resolution code to use `datetime.now() + timedelta(seconds=30)`
    - User guidance: "take the REAL time before quitting + 30s and set the cache timestamp to this value"
    - Matched existing correct implementation in `--update-cache` at lines 869-880

+5. **Safety margin increase (Commit 0d99c44)**: Increased buffer from 30s to 60s
+   - Testing revealed 30s buffer insufficient for 5+ minute periods
+   - Plex timestamp drift can exceed 30s over longer time periods
+   - User feedback: "datetime.now can only be NEWER than PLEX timestamp"
+   - Changed to `datetime.now() + timedelta(seconds=60)` throughout codebase
+   - Updated `--verify-cache` validation logic to use 60s threshold

-**Key Insight**: The 30-second buffer must be based on CURRENT TIME when saving cache, not on Plex's timestamp.
+**Key Insight**: The safety buffer must be based on CURRENT TIME when saving cache, not on Plex's timestamp.
 This ensures cache timestamp is always ahead of any Plex timestamp drift.
+The 60-second buffer provides adequate headroom for Plex's asynchronous timestamp updates that continue after scan completion.

 **Evidence**:
 - Before fix: `test_timestamp.log` showing false cache update prompts